risc0/risc0/website/docs/terminology.md

 The [recursion circuit] is capable of efficiently evaluating polynomial constraints, and was specifically designed to verify STARK proofs.
 Programs written for this circuit are loaded into the [control columns].
 Each recursion program is identified by a [Control ID].

-For a list of all supported recursion programs, see the documentation for the zkVM API Client.
+For a list of all supported recursion programs, see the documentation for the [zkVM API Client].

 ### RISC-V